Machiavellianism (psychology): Unemotionality

 One of the primary traits of machiavellianism is a detached, unemotional attitude and lack of affect in regards to others.
 Christie and Geis noted that the primary difference between high machs and low machs was the degree of emotion invested in interpersonal relations, with those scoring high having the lowest.

 Research has been done on the extent of the low emotionality of those who score high on the Machiavellianism scale.
 Doris Mcllwain noted that "Machiavellians do not inhabit the realm of emotion in the same way as others, yet they use it to manipulate others.
 They do not experience feelings, empathy, or morality in normative ways. yet they are consummate manipulators and deceivers precisely by playing upon these sentiments and convictions in others.
 Thus they induce in others the guilt they hardly feel themselves."
 A study done by Farah Ali and others noted that Machiavellianism seems to have emotional reactions to stimuli similar to primary psychopathy, differing only in higher levels of anxiety, which those who score highly on machiavellianism may be prone to.
 Machiavellianism has an unclear relation with anxiety levels, some researchers have found positive correlations, while some have found no relation at all.
 High Machs demonstrate reduced skills in expressing their emotions.

-A recent analysis discovered that, in addition to acting for mostly self interest and profit, High Machs used significantly less words when referring to emotional involvement.
+A 2014 analysis discovered that, in addition to acting for mostly self interest and profit, High Machs used significantly less words when referring to emotional involvement.
 They concluded that "this study confirmed previous findings that High Machs have a cool and rational character and a pro-self orientation and showed that their lack of group orientation may account for their low cooperation in social dilemmas."

 Alexithymia is also considered a key trait that has correlations with Machiavellianism.
 It is the lack of awareness of one's own emotions as well as the emotions of others.
 When tested, healthy alexithymic individuals have been found to obtain high Machiavellianism scores.
 This was not surprising to researchers, seeing as the unemotionality of Machiavellianism shows similarities to what alexithymics experience.
 One study examined the relationship between alexithymia and endorsement of beliefs associated with Machiavellianism amongst university students.
 Results showed a positive correlation between alexithymia and exploitative beliefs, suggesting those with higher levels of alexithymia were more likely to endorse the view that manipulating others is an effective way to satisfy their motives.